Beth Immanuel is a friendly and welcoming community. Click here to learn what to expect when you visit.

 When should I visit?

 Check out our Services page.
-If you are looking for the authentic, liturgical synagogue experience, we meet to celebrate the Sabbath together every Saturday morning at 9:00 AM.
-Many people opt to show up when the teaching usually begins around 10:15 AM.
-Then join us for lunch!
+If you are looking for an authentic, liturgical synagogue experience, we daven every Saturday morning beginning at 9:00 AM (most people opt to arrive around 10:15 AM).
 Another option is to come for a special event such as one of the Jewish holidays.
-These are fun and meaningful times.

 How do I get there?